konantian/NotableNotebooks/notes/Questions.md

 29. In the root of a tree of depth 1, why UCT and UCB are same?

 30. How to solve the first problem of MCTS?

+31. Why we use severl copies of the layer to learn more features?